 Until you've spend a week looking for sites in the UK with good access, but which are far away from populated areas and which comes with sufficient grounds to do major construction on you don't realise just how many old stately homes have fallen under crown ownership down the years.
 The names all start to run together, too: Caversham, Pemberly, Skyfall, Wood Norton, Manderly, and so on.

-- Susan Calvin was a colleague of Yui Ikari.
+- Susan Calvin (from Robot Series) was a colleague of Yui Ikari.

-- Egon Spengler is named as one of the founding minds of metaphysical biology.
+- Egon Spengler (from Ghostbusters) is named as one of the founding minds of metaphysical biology.
 Along with Doctor Vahlen — who is revealed by ZeroGirl00 to be Asuka's stepmother.

 - The events of Who Goes There? and The Thing (1982) were both actual Antarctic expeditions, though how much the public knows about them is unclear.

 - At the time of the Katsuragi Expedition in 2000, Gendo compared it to the ill-fated expedition from At the Mountains of Madness.
 The scary thing is how much sense it makes, given the backstory of the Elder Things.

 - On the anniversary of Second Impact, a band made up of NERV members (called Battle School) sets up in the street and performs Pink Floyd's The Wall in its entirety.
 Highlights include a NERVite dressing up as Gendo to play The Teacher and The Judge, Maya Ibuki singing lead on "Comfortably Numb", off-duty security officers charging onstage in their uniforms during "In The Flesh", and the retracted towers suddenly beginning to rise right behind the band at the end of "The Trial".